 We can see that we have two expressions.
 The first expression is Ix prime, which is=1/2*(Ix+Iy)+1/2*(Ix-Iy)*cos 2θ -Ixy sin 2θ.
 The second expression is for Iy prime, which is=1/2*(Ix+Iy)-1/2*(Ix-Iy)*cos 2θ +Ixy sin 2θ.
 Adding Ix’+Iy’ will give Ix+Iy.

 In the fourth slide, there is an expression for Ix’y’ value, it will be =1/2(Ix-Iy)sin 2θ +Ixy cos 2θ.

 How to draw Mohr’s circle of inertia?

-We will have a look at the graphical representation of the moment of inertias about inclined axes.
-This is Called Mohr’s circle for inertia.
+We will have a look at the graphical representation of the moment of inertia about inclined axes.
+This is called Mohr’s circle for inertia.

 How to check the two equations for Ix prime and Iy prime by graphing?
 There are the following steps to implement.

 The first step is to draw two axes X-axis that represents the value of Ix, Iy, I max, and I min.
 The second axis is the Y-axis which represents the product of inertia Ixy value.